Administration of Justice

 Lawyers from all parts of California who meet these requirements and who can make the time commitment are encouraged to apply.

-- Approximate number of meetings per year: 12 (by conference call and in person)
+- Meetings per year: 12 (by conference call and in person)

 - Staff contact: Saul Bercovitch 415-538-2306

 Deadline for 2016 applications: Jan.
 29, 2016

 2016-17 terms begin: Conclusion of 2016 State Bar Annual Meeting (Oct.
 2, 2016)